Roomify/repairtagger-docs/customers/index.rst

 #########

 Repairtagger is a great way to build a customer database.
 You can add notes, photos, and keep track of cell phone and landline numbers.

 Tap on the 'customers' icon in the footer to view your :doc:`customerlist`.

+..
+TODO add image of customer icon in footer